dysphxria/dotfiles/bspwm:clean/README.md

 # Wallpaper
 ![alt text](https://github.com/lindseyontop/dotfiles/blob/master/bspwm:clean/.config/wall.png)
 i also have a script to set wallpapers in `./local/bin`.
 You can set a wallpaper with `setbg /path/to/image`, or if you give it a directory with images, it will choose a random image.
-Make sure to edit the line `setbg .wallpapers` in `.config/bspwm/bspwmrc` to your own folder, or if you dont want the functionality you can remove the line enitrely.
+Make sure to edit the line `setbg .wallpapers` in `.config/bspwm/bspwmrc` and change `.wallpapers` your own folder, or if you dont want the functionality you can remove the line enitrely.

 # Installation